isomerpages/pa-cdccs/_programmes/Physical & Sustainability/Pass It On.md

 *   Washing machines
 *   Thermos flasks

-You may also browse through a list of items requested by the Voluntary Welfare Organisations under the ‘Wish List‘ section, and choose to donate any of these items.
+You may also browse through a list of items requested by the Social Service Agencies under the ‘Wish List‘ section, and choose to donate any of these items.

 Please contact Mr Ryan Neo, or Ms Gina Ang for more information.